leoreh/slutsky_ECInVivo/utilities/new_event_marker/README.md

 ### NOTE:
 This is a work in progress, documentation is sparse.
 Some architectural changes are needed, but the core functionality is there.
 See "event_marker_gui_v2" for a suggested improvement.

+### TO DO
+* Make a better unified and sensible architecture.
+* Solve resizing bug - current process is recommanding all axes to have the same YTick.